-Fineco Bank is another great option to consider when looking to buy Blackberry shares online in the UK.
-The provider is not commission-free like eToro, but prices are competitive nonetheless.
+Fineco Bank is another option to consider when looking to buy Blackberry shares online in the UK.
+The provider is not commission-free, but prices are competitive nonetheless.
 For example, UK investors can US-listed stocks like Blackberry from just $3.95.
-You will pay this fee when you buy Blackberry shares and again when you sell then.
+You will pay this fee when you buy Blackberry shares and again when you sell them.

-Much like eToro, Fineco Bank also supports CFD markets.
+In addition, Fineco Bank also supports CFD markets.
 Once again, this means that you can trade Blackberry shares in a more sophisticated manner – such as applying leverage or short-selling.
 If you do take the CFD route, Fineco does not charge any commission.
-Crucially, if you’re looking to build a highly diversified portfolio of assets, Fineco Bank is worth considering.
+If you’re looking to build a highly diversified portfolio of assets, Fineco Bank can help you do so.
 For example, the broker gives you access to dozens of stock markets, and thousands of mutual funds and ETFs.

 As we briefly noted earlier in this guide, Blackberry was recently caught in the WallStreetBets saga – with the value of its shares increasing a significant amount in a very short period of time.

 With this in mind, it is important that you perform lots of research on the fundamentals of Blackberry before you proceed with an investment.

 Make no mistake about it – Blackberry is now a shadow of its former self.
 Not only in terms of losing the vast majority of its market share to Samsung and Apple but its stock price capitulation over the past decade.
 For example, at its peak in 2008 – Blackberry shares were worth over $138 each on the NYSE.
 Over the course of just a few months, the stocks collapsed to just $40-ish.